 Advanced standing may be granted to the student who qualifies for transfer from an accredited graduate program.
 The number of transferable credit hours is limited by residency requirement.
 Twelve hours of transfer may be allowed depending on applicability.
-The residency requirement is 2/3 of the master's degree (24 hours) must be completed at CSM and 2/3 (30 hours of the Ed.D. degree must be completed at CSM.
+The residency requirement is 2/3 of the master's degree (24 hours) or 2/3 of the Ed.D. degree (30 hours) must be completed at CSM.